-The Benefits are Many – Working Through College
+The Benefits are Many – Balancing Work and School

 The job that you have in college – even if you are flipping burgers, babysitting, working retail or waiting tables – any work experience you can gain now will be a jumpstart for you as you enter the workforce after college.
 If it’s available to you, seek out a job that perhaps utilizes some skills that you’ll need for your anticipated career after college as well.
 Any experience you can gain now will help you (and look great on your resume) later.
 And just like landing the perfect internship can give you invaluable experience, the same is for any work you have in college.
 According to an article on work and school life balance in The Atlantic: “With many employers looking for students with already-developed skill sets, on-the-job training while in college can be the best way to ensure a gig later on.”

 Additionally, sometimes employers will help their employees pay for college or reimburse some of the costs, especially if you are already employed in the line of work you plan to study.
 You will want to check with your employer to see if this is an option before enrolling!